Trinity I: Self-Consistently Modeling the Dark Matter Halo-Galaxy-Supermassive Black Hole Connection from $z=0-10$: Results

-In Fig.\ \ref{f:bhbm_median}, it seems that many galaxies at $z\gtrsim 9$ have median $M_\bullet < 10^5 M_\odot$, which is the conventional lower limit for \emph{supermassive} black holes.
-We note that these small black hole masses are obtained assuming that every single galaxy hosts a central SMBH, i.e., the SMBH occupation fraction is $f_\mathrm{occ}\equiv 1$.
-When $f_\mathrm{occ} < 1$, the median $M_\bullet$ for \emph{all} galaxies will be smaller than that of the galaxies \emph{that actually host central SMBHs}.
-Therefore, these small $M_\bullet$ could be a sign that $f_\mathrm{occ} < 1$ for high redshift and/or low mass galaxies.
-Based on the same argument, the strong evolution of the \bhbm{} relation at $z\gtrsim 3$ may also be (at least partly) driven by the decrease of $f_\mathrm{occ}$ towards higher redshifts.
-Despite the low average/median black hole masses at high redshifts, \textsc{Trinity} does predict a sufficient number of SMBHs with $M_\bullet > 10^{9}$ and $10^{10} M_\odot$ at $z\gtrsim 7$ to match observed quasar samples, which is discussed in paper III.

-The scatter around the median \bhbm{} relation is $\sigma_\mathrm{BH}\approx 0.29$ dex.
+The scatter around the median \bhbm{} relation is $\sigma_\mathrm{BH}\approx 0.27$ dex.
 As described in \S\ref{ss:bh_mergers}, a log-normal scatter of $\sigma_\mathrm{BH}$ causes an offset between the \emph{median} and \emph{mean} SMBH masses (\S\ref{ss:bh_mergers}) at fixed stellar mass.
 Mean SMBH masses directly influence average BHARs, which are constrained by observed QLFs and QPDFs.
 Consequently, $\sigma_\mathrm{BH}$ is primarily constrained by (a) the evolution of the median \bhbm{} relation; and (b) the average BHARs inferred from QLFs and QPDFs.
+Another constraint comes from the shape of ABHMFs, since bigger scatter would produce more over-massive SMBHs in low-mass galaxies than under-massive SMBHs in high-mass galaxies.
+Therefore, flatter ABHMFs implies a bigger scatter around the \bhbm{} relation.

 In Fig.\ \ref{f:bhbm_mean}, we show the evolution of the \emph{mean} \bhbm{} relation from $z=0-10$.
-With $\sigma_{\rm BH}\approx 0.29$ dex, the mean relation is offset from the median relation by a constant factor of $0.5\sigma_{\rm BH}^2 \ln 10 \approx 0.10$ dex.
+With $\sigma_{\rm BH}\approx 0.27$ dex, the mean relation is offset from the median relation by a constant factor of $0.5\sigma_{\rm BH}^2 \ln 10 \approx 0.08$ dex.